AdobeDocs/experience-platform.en/help/data-governance/labels/reference.md

 | **PSPD** | Permitted Sensitive Personal Data (PSPD) refers to data that you are contractually permitted by Adobe to upload that is deemed "sensitive", "special category of data", or a similar term used by applicable laws.
 This specifically excludes Protected Health Information (PHI) and other regulated health data. |
 | **RHD** | Data that refers to Protected Health Information (PHI) or information about a patient that you are contractually permitted by Adobe to upload. |

-## Partner ecosystem {#partner}
+## Partner Ecosystem labels {#partner}

-Partner Ecosystem labels are used to categorize data obtained from sources external to your organization
+Partner Ecosystem labels are used to categorize data obtained from sources external to your organization.

 This label is used to govern the use of prospect data.